GENERAL INFO (Jump to Diary)|

 alleys are one huge market.
 Mainly clothing, hardware and

 The road passes some low hills or mountains, and then it is through a huge plain again.
 Almost every inch is farmed, and the villages does look quite prosperous.
-Several lakes are forms, and create great motives, although unnatural.
+Several lakes are formed, and create great motives, although unnatural.

 I had not expected oil-pumps, but one area have a lot of small, rusty ones.
 They are working, and Albania is actually an oil-producing country.
 Along the pumps are numerous greenhouse tunnels, and I spot tomatoes and cucumbers among other vegetables.

 Berat is an old town, and it have an university, several churches, a mosque and a huge number of lovely Ottoman houses on both sides of the river.
-I do a loop in the newer part of town, then I head up along the rover and into the old houses on the steep mountainside.
-The alleys are paved with limestone, which even in a dry day is so slippery.
+I do a loop in the newer part of town, then I head up along the river and into the old houses on the steep mountainside.
+The alleys are paved with limestone, which even in a dry day, is so slippery.

 I make it down to the square, just to head up another